Transport in Saudi Arabia: History and overview

-Road transportation

 Highway network

-The Ministry of Transport in 2014 maintained a total estimated road length of 627,000 km, of which 151,000 km were highways linking major regions of Saudi Arabia with international borders and serving as interconnecting roads between the major Saudi Arabian cities; 102,000 km were secondary roads linking major cities with other smaller cities in their respective provinces; 374,000 km were feeder roads branching out of secondary roads and serving towns, villages & agricultural areas.
+The Ministry of Transport and Logistic Services in 2014 maintained a total estimated road length of 627,000 km, of which 151,000 km were highways linking major regions of Saudi Arabia with international borders and serving as interconnecting roads between the major Saudi Arabian cities; 102,000 km were secondary roads linking major cities with other smaller cities in their respective provinces; 374,000 km were feeder roads branching out of secondary roads and serving towns, villages & agricultural areas.
 Another 204,000 km of roads was under construction by the end of fiscal year 2014.
-The Ministry of Transport maintains 151,000 km of major roads linking the major Saudi Arabian cities and the kingdom to its neighbors.
+The Ministry of Transport and Logistic Services maintains 151,000 km of major roads linking the major Saudi Arabian cities and the kingdom to its neighbors.

 Most of these highways are two-lane highways, and some of them are not separated by median strips.
 The Ministry of Transport has been working on a project to gradually modernize these roads.
-Saudi Arabia's Highway 10 currently holds the record for world's longest straight road, with the 256 km section from Haradh to the Batha' border with UAE cutting through the Rub' al-Khali desert, beating the previous record holder, Australia's Eyre Highway, by 110 km.
-On 19 February 2018, the speed limit on sections of Highway 15, Highway 40 and Highway 65 was increased from 120 km/h (75 mph) to 140 km/h (87 mph).
+Highway 10 currently holds the record for world's longest straight road, with the 256 km section from Haradh to the Batha' border with UAE cutting through the Rub' al-Khali desert, beating the previous record holder, Australia's Eyre Highway, by 110 km.
+On 19 February 2018, the speed limit on sections of Highway 5, Highway 15, Highway 40 and Highway 65 was increased from 120 km/h (75 mph) to 140 km/h (87 mph).